mxcl/Cake/README.md

     .github("Weebly/OrderedSet" ~> 3),
 ]

-// ^^ naturally using Cake to manage your deps is entirely optional
+// ^^ naturally, using Cake to manage your deps is entirely optional
 ```

 We figure out your deployment targets, we make your deps available to *all* your